chumaky/datero-docs/docs/clouds/gcp/cloud_sql.md

 ### Datero 2 Postgres connection
 Now we can connect to the same instance from Datero.
-All we need to do is to create a Postgres server entry and specify private IP address of our Cloud SQL instance.
+All we need to do is create a Postgres server entry and specify private IP address of our Cloud SQL instance.

 !!! info
     Please see [Overview](../../overview.md#connectors) of how to create a server entry and import schema.